Hartfield: The parish settlements

 Hartfield is the main village in the parish.
+It lies on the upper reaches of the River Medway and on the edge of Ashdown Forest.
+A Roman road from London to Lewes runs across the parish, to the west of the village.
+According to Domesday Book, Hardfield, in the 'Rape' of Pevensey, had 6 manor houses and a water mill.
+From the 13th Century up until the time of Queen Elizabeth I, much of the land was in the ownership of the Dukes of Dorset (the Sackville family).
+The modern village street remains narrow, precluding much parking.

 The church is dedicated to St Mary the Virgin.

-There are three public houses: Anchor Inn; Gallipot Inn; and Haywagon Inn.
-The village street is narrow, precluding much parking although The Anchor and Haywagon Inns have private car parks for patrons only.
-Note that the Haywagon Inn closed in 2015 following a planning application to convert to housing.
+There were three public houses: the Anchor Inn, the Gallipot Inn and the Haywagon Inn.
+The Haywagon Inn (originally known as The Dorset Arms) dates to the 16th Century and was closed in 2015 following a planning application to convert to housing.

+Popes Cottage is reputedly the oldest building in the village, originally built as a hall house in 1236.

 The elder brother of the writer W. Somerset Maugham, Frederic Maugham, 1st Viscount Maugham PC QC, a lawyer and judge who served as Lord Chancellor from March 1938 until September 1939, and his son, the author Robin Maugham, are buried in the churchyard.

 Cotchford Farm, Hartfield was the home of A.A.
 Milne (1882–1956), author of the Winnie the Pooh books, from where many of his books are set; later it was owned by Brian Jones, guitarist and founder of The Rolling Stones who was discovered dead in the pool in 1969.
 There is a shop in the village dedicated to all things connected with the Winnie the Pooh stories.

 Henry VIII was believed to have used Bolebroke Castle, located a short distance from the village, where he hunted wild boar and deer at the nearby Ashdown Forest.
 He also was believed to have courted Anne Boleyn from this castle.

 Hartfield had a railway station on the Three Bridges to Tunbridge Wells Central Line until it was closed in 1967.
 Most of the former trackbed is now part of the Forest Way, forms part of National Cycle Route 21, and is much used by walkers and cyclists.
 The station building itself is now used as a pre-school.
 There is a bus service that connects the village with Crawley, East Grinstead and Tunbridge Wells.

 There are a number of businesses in the village.

 Colemans Hatch

 The hamlet of Colemans Hatch lies to the south-west of Hartfield.
 It is a scattered settlement around a series of road junctions.
 The church here is dedicated to the Holy Trinity and is part of the joint benefice with St Mary's Hartfield.
 The Hatch Inn is located here.

-The imposing South Hartfield House has some interesting connections.
-During the 19th century, one of the Wedgwood sisters is thought to have lived at the house and Charles Darwin, who was closely related to the family, both by blood and by marriage, was a frequent visitor.
-The house was later rented by Fruity Metcalfe, an Indian army officer and a close friend and equerry of Edward VIII.
-Following the Abdication, the Duke and Duchess of Windsor are understood to have stayed there after the war.
-Another illustrious resident was General Sir Reginald Hildyard, who died there in 1965, aged 88.
+The imposing South Hartfield House was the residence of General Sir Reginald Hildyard, who died there in 1965.